AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What is the life expectancy of a motorcyclist?

 The life expectancy of a motorcyclist depends greatly on whether or not they wear a helmet and what their driving habits are.
-That said, the most common age of people who died in motorcycle accidents in 2020 was 30.
-Thirty-year-old motorcyclists accounted for 3 percent of all motorcycle fatalities that year, according to data from the National Highway Traffic Safety Administration.
-The data also showed that the plurality of deaths, 15 percent, occurred among people between the ages of 25 to 34.
+That said, the most common age of people who died in motorcycle accidents in 2022 was between 30 and 34.
+Motorcyclists in this age group accounted for 12 percent of all motorcycle fatalities that year, according to data from the National Highway Traffic Safety Administration.

 Where is the safest place to ride a motorcycle?